-Across America a backlash is growing over the need to be politically correct.
-At some point the demands we tiptoe around under the cover of newly devised catch phrases and shuck away others gets a bit overdone.
-The media and a slew of self appointed guardians of polite society are constantly presenting to a public new no-nos, banned by their edict.
+Across America, a backlash is growing over the need to be politically correct.
+At some point the demands we tiptoe around under the cover of newly devised catch phrases and shuck away others has become a bit overdone.
+The media and a slew of self-appointed guardians of polite society are constantly presenting to a public new "no-nos," banned by their edict.
 I would like to caution any society going down this path and suggest it leads to "group think" or should I say that it eliminates diversity in thought.
 Those willing to conform to these politically correct ways to express themselves often surrender their right to original expression and experience a subtle reshaping of their ideas.